charlessolar/Aggregates.NET/README.md

 - Aggregate Roots
 - Entities
 - Value Objects
+- Snapshotting
 - Specifications
-- Multithreaded event dispatching (NEW)
+- Multithreaded event dispatching
 - Type safe Unit of Work and Repository pattern
 - Automatic saving and publishing of domain events
+- Out of band events (events saved outside of an event stream)
+- Scalable event consumers via competing consumer
+- Async event and message handling (in NSB 5!)
 - Message idempotency
+- Automatic conflict resolution (when possible)
 - NO internal IOC container (NServicebus used for resolutions)
 - [Thorough sample](https://github.com/volak/DDD.Enterprise.Example)

-Planned future features -

-- Automatic conflict resolution (when possible)
-- Automatic validation using specifications
-- Projections configuration

 Status
 ------

-Aggregates.NET packages are starting to get published to the world.
-The project is completely under test and can be integrated into NServicebus and Eventstore seemlessly.
-Future versions of Aggregates.NET will be automatically published so keep checking back for latest features!
+Aggregates.NET is still under development but I personally am using it in 2 projects so its very usable.
+Expect fairly often updates via Nuget as I tend to add and fix things when the issue pops up.
+Sometimes the packages have a bug or some small issue but I always fix it right away.
+I do not have any plans yet for 'stable' releases so only use the library is you are comfortable with beta builds.

 Nuget
 -----